shorepine/tulipcc/README.md

 pal_idx = tulip.color(r,g,b)
 (r,g,b) = tulip.rgb(pal_idx)

-# Set the contents of a PNG file on the background
+# Set the contents of a PNG file on the background.
+# To save RAM and disk space, I recommend converting your PNG to 255 colors before moving to Tulip
+# Imagemagick does this with: convert input.png -colors 255 output.png
+# Or with dithering: convert input.png -dither FloydSteinberg -colors 255 output.png
 png_file_contents = open("file.png", "rb").read()
 tulip.bg_png(png_file_contents, x, y)
 # Or use the png filename directly